Reports, trackers, and decision materials

 Capital Control is not a CPA firm, tax preparer, investment advisor, portfolio manager, lender, or generic bookkeeping subscription.

-The work prepares cleaner financial reality so owners, operators, and their professional teams can make better decisions.
+The work prepares cleaner records, cash views, obligation schedules, and decision support so owners, operators, and their professional teams can make better decisions.

 Calls are available when they genuinely help establish trust or unblock financial access, but they are not the default.